 If you forget to submit documents or submit them incorrectly, this often delays the naturalization process considerably.
 Use our checklist and make sure you observe all deadlines!

-2. Communicate with the authorities!
+2. Stay in touch with the authorities!

 3. Take advantage of the opportunity to apply online!